 Conversion Rate Optimization

-Verdict: HubSpot offers basic, but highly comprehensive conversion optimization tools, including embedded and trackable calls to action and personalized content.
+Verdict: HubSpot CMS offers basic, but highly comprehensive conversion optimization tools, including embedded and trackable calls to action and personalized content.
 WordPress offers a list of plugins for the same functionality, but they vary in quality and ease of use.

 HubSpot has conversion tools built into its analytics and content management ecosystem, including custom form fills, calls to action, and tracking analytics.
 Smart content lets you personalize it to the type of user.

-Again, WordPress requires a third party plugin for the creation and analysis of landing pages.
+Again, WordPress CMS requires a third party plugin for the creation and analysis of landing pages.
 Popular options exist in the form of JotForm, Ninja Forms, and Gravity Forms.

 Landing Pages & Lead Generation

-Verdict: HubSpot again offers more native (and more seamless) tools for lead generation, and offers high value due to their platform’s focus on inbound marketing, whereas WordPress offers workable plugins that are sometimes difficult to manage.
+Verdict: HubSpot CMS again offers more native (and more seamless) tools for lead generation, and offers high value due to their platform’s focus on inbound marketing, whereas WordPress offers workable plugins that are sometimes difficult to manage.

 HubSpot features native integrations and tools for all the functionality WordPress lacks, with a landing page tool that allows for easy page creation and customization.